CSharperMantle/e_oct_dice/README.md

 # e_oct_dice

-This project is a fanwork, presenting a low-cost, open-source recreation of elemental octahedral dice in Genius Invokation TCG of Genshin Impact.
+A low-cost, open-source recreation of elemental octahedral dice in Genius Invokation TCG of Genshin Impact.

+**This project is currently a Work-in-Progress (WIP).
+All materials in this repository is subject to change.**

+> "Genshin Impact" is a trademark owned by COGNOSPHERE PTE.
+LTD. This project is a fanwork.
+Neither this project nor its authors have affiliations with COGNOSPHERE.

 ## Project structure

 This project is divided into subdirectories listed below:

-* `firmware_fwlib`: Keil C firmware project for onboard MCU
+* [`firmware_fwlib/`](firmware_fwlib/): Keil C firmware project for onboard MCU
-* `hardware`: Schematic and PCB designs
+* [`hardware/`](hardware/): Schematic and PCB designs
-* `physical`: 3D solid shell designs
+* [`physical/`](physical/): 3D solid shell designs

 ## Software requirements